minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/Vectorizers.rst

    :local:

-LLVM has two vectorizers: The :ref:`Loop Vectorizer <loop-vectorizer>`, which operates on Loops, and the :ref:`Basic Block Vectorizer
+LLVM has two vectorizers: The :ref:`Loop Vectorizer <loop-vectorizer>`, which operates on Loops, and the :ref:`SLP Vectorizer
-<bb-vectorizer>`, which optimizes straight-line code.
+<slp-vectorizer>`.
 These vectorizers
 focus on different optimization opportunities and use different techniques.
-The BB vectorizer merges multiple scalars that are found in the code into vectors while the Loop Vectorizer widens instructions in the original loop to operate on multiple consecutive loop iterations.
+The SLP vectorizer merges multiple scalars that are found in the code into vectors while the Loop Vectorizer widens instructions in loops to operate on multiple consecutive iterations.

+Both the Loop Vectorizer and the SLP Vectorizer are enabled by default.

 .. _loop-vectorizer: